altcoda/music-stats-app/README.md

 ![app preview](https://i.ibb.co/7vnwjNR/Screenshot-2022-07-28-at-17-44-21-Music-Stats.png)

-<b>Anything marked with * is still being worked on.</b>

 This is a music app created as an assignment for SoftUni's React course.

 I used Back4App for the Backend and Parse SDK to retrieve and modify data.
 I opted out for writing the CSS by myself.
+React-select is used for dropdowns.

 # Features

+<b>Anything marked with * is still being worked on.</b>

 - Uses the last.fm API to retrieve popular albums.
 - Search/filter albums by tag.